Overview of data protection for VMware virtual machines

 Enterprise companies have adopted a complete virtual infrastructure running their entire data center in a virtualized environment primarily VMware.
-Druva Phoenix helps protect these environments from a data loss perspective, by allowing organizations to backup the applications and workloads running inside the data center to the Druva Cloud.
+Druva helps protect these environments from a data loss perspective, by allowing organizations to back up the applications and workloads running inside the data center to the Druva Cloud.

-Phoenix provides you the capability to back up and restore virtual machine image, files and folders, and the application data.
-The following are the key features that Phoenix provides:
+Druva provides you the capability to back up and restore virtual machine images, files and folders, and application data.
+The following are the key features that Druva provides:

 - App aware backups (SQL Server aware backups only at the moment)

 - vSAN certified

 - Global deduplication

 - On-demand scale